 20.104 Environmental Cancer Risks, Prevention, and Therapy

-Analysis of the history of cancer and vascular disease mortality rates in predominantly European- and African-American US cohorts, 1895-2010, to discover specific historical shifts.
-Shifts identified are explored in terms of contemporaneously changing environmental risk factors: air-, food- and water-borne chemicals; subclinical infections; diet and lifestyles.
-Role of occupational data identifying general risk factors.
-Considers the hypotheses that environmental factors affect metakaryotic stem cell mutation rates in fetuses and juveniles and/or the growth rates of preneoplastic stem cells in adults.
-Interaction of environmental and inherited risks.
-Introduces the use of metakaryocidal drugs to treat cancer in clinical trials.
+Analysis of the history of cancer and vascular disease mortality rates in predominantly European- and African-American US cohorts, 1895-2016, to discover specific historical shifts.
+Explored in terms of contemporaneously changing environmental risk factors: air-, food- and water-borne chemicals; subclinical infections; diet and lifestyles.
+Special section on occupational risk factors.
+Considers the hypotheses that genetic and/or environmental factors affect metakaryotic stem cell mutation rates in fetuses and juveniles and/or their growth rates of preneoplastic in adults.

 Lecture occurs 1:00 PM to 2:30 PM on Tuesdays and Thursdays in 16-220.